Mie Kunio, PhD

 Any career has its own challenges.
-To overcome those challenges, you need to be honest to yourself, to your co-workers, and to the challenges as well.
-Then, you can fully trust yourself and can work on the challenges with full power and potential of yourself.
+To overcome those challenges, you need to be honest with yourself, with your co-workers, and with the challenges as well.
+Then, you can fully trust yourself and can work on the challenges with your full power and potential.

 How has this word influenced or inspired your career, or is it a word chosen retrospectively?

-This is the word that my parents keep telling me from I was very young.
-This simple word gave me a lot of power whenever I make a decision in my life.
+This is the word that my parents kept telling me from I was very young.
+This simple word gives me a lot of power whenever I make a decision in my life.

 What are you currently reading or listening to?

-Just finished “Third Door” – This book tells that you are the only person who can define you “correct” (or successful) career path by making a choice, which is your superpower.
+Just finished “Third Door” – This book says that you are the only person who can define your own “correct” or successful career path by making a choice, which is your superpower.

-Another book that I am reading is “Rethink” – This book tells you many technologies that are considered “new” may not be as new as you expect.
-This inspires me how to look at a technology from different aspects so that you might find something interesting and new!
+Another book that I am reading is “Rethink” – This book tells you many technologies that are considered “new” may not be as new as you expected.
+This inspires me how to look at a technology from a different perspective so that I might find something interesting and new about it!

 What do you consider the best professional or personal advice you’ve ever received?